cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ## Usage
 To use this plugin, add `carp_mobile_sensing` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-This plugin relies on `json_serialization: ^1.0.0` which again rely on Dart 2.1.
+This plugin relies on Dart 2.1.

 Note that there are two issues with Android to consider: